-- Adult: Child ratios shall be maintained at all times. - Licensed capacity shall not be exceeded. - · Family Child Care Home Ratios and Group Size Chart
+- Adult:Child ratios shall be maintained at all times.

+- Licensed capacity shall not be exceeded.

+- Family Child Care Home Ratios and Group Size Chart

+Maximum Number of Children and Ages

+Educators

-Maximum Number of Children and Ages (Including children "related" to the primary educator under nine (9) years of age) Educators Required Seven (7) or fewer children; and no more than four (4) under two (2) years 1 Seven (7) or fewer children; and five (5) or more under two (2) years 2 More than seven (7) children; and no more than four (4) under two (2) years 3 More than seven (7) children; and five (5) or more under two (2) years 3
+(Including children "related" to the primary educator under nine (9) years of age) Required Seven (7) or fewer children; and no more than four (4) under two (2) years 1 Seven (7) or fewer children; and five (5) or more under two (2) years 2 More than seven (7) children; and no more than four (4) under two (2) years 3 More than seven (7) children; and five (5) or more under two (2) years 3

-- Effective 7/30/2018, primary educators receiving an initial license shall have a high school diploma or equivalent. - The primary educator shall not be employed or engaged in any other full-time activities during hours of operation. - A qualified educator shall be on site any time the primary educator is not on site during child care operating hours.

-Ongoing training required in specific health and safety topics. - The maximum number of children present inside a physical space shall be determined by minimum square footage requirements. - If the number of children exceeds seven (7) at one time or care is provided in one room of the home, the area shall provide thirty (30) square feet per child of usable play space.

-Specific Requirements For Group Child Care Homes
+- Effective 7/30/2018, primary educators receiving an initial - license shall have a high school diploma or equivalent.
+The primary educator shall not be employed or engaged in any - The primary educator shar not be employed of engaged in an other full-time activities during hours of operation.
+A qualified educator shall be on site any time the primary - A qualified educator shall be on site any time the primary educator is not on site during child care operating hours. - Ongoing training required in specific health and safety topics.
+The maximum number of children present inside a physical space shall be determined by minimum square footage - space shall be determined by minimum square tootage requirements.If the number of children exceeds seven (7) at one time or care - In the number of children exceeds seven (7) at one time of care is provided in one room of the home, the area shall provide thirty (30) square feet per child of usable play space. - Specific Requirements For Group Child Care Homes and during summer vacation.

-- Adult: Child ratios shall be maintained at all times. - The maximum number of children present shall not exceed twelve (12).
-Exception: Three (3) additional school-age children may be in care before/after school, school holidays/snow days and during summer vacation.
+Adult:Child ratios shall be maintained at all times. - The maximum number of children present shall not exceed twelve (12).
+Exception: Three (3) additional school-age children may be in care before/after school, school holidays/snow days